outerbounds/nbdoc-docusaurus/README.md

 ### Notebook Development Setup

-1. Then you need to open 3 different terminal windows (I recommend using split panes), and run the following commands in three seperate windows:
+1. You need to open 3 different terminal windows (I recommend using split panes), and run the following commands in three seperate windows:

     _Note: we tried to use docker-compose but had trouble getting some things to run on Apple Silicon, so this will have to do for now._